 - Managing device diversity and interoperability

 - Need for medical expertise

 - Lack of standards and communication protocols

 - Security of IoT data – Unauthorized use and hacking of IoT

-Emma is a freelance writer and content strategist who offers ghostwriting, blogging and copywriting services.
+Emma is a freelance writer and content strategist who offers ghostwriting, blogging, and copywriting services.
 She has a keen interest in content marketing with a hold on social media management and market research.
 With over five years of experience writing for different domains, she is currently exploring a new area of interest in the “Internet of Medical Things.”
-Reach out to her to discuss interesting and niche healthcare domains that are blooming in integration with modern technologies.
+Reach out to her to discuss exciting and niche healthcare domains blooming in integration with modern technologies.